spacecatpixel/lokidocs/docs/Mining/Mining-With-SBC.md

+> Outdated Guide - To be rewritten for RandomX algo

 # How to Mine Loki with an SBC

 This guide will get you started mining Loki on a Raspberry Pi or similar SBC (single-board computer).